 - Additional information

 Gray Wolf Molar Tooth measures .9 inches.
 The Gray Wolf Molar Tooth is museum quality polyurethane cast.
 Made in USA.
-Canis lupus is the scientific name.
 Our precise molar tooth can be used as a teaching tool, museum molar tooth exhibit, home decor molar tooth, or office decor molar tooth.

 The Gray Wolf or Canis lupus is the second most specialized member of the genus Canis, after the Ethiopian wolf, as demonstrated by its morphological adaptations to hunting large prey, its more gregarious nature, and its highly advanced expressive behavior.